Sleep is a temporary state in which you are unconscious, but from which you can be aroused (woken up).

 How much sleep do I need?

+It’s hard to give a definitive answer to this.
 People vary in how much sleep they need to stay healthy and feel well rested.
-It’s generally accepted that most adults will need between seven and nine hours daily.
+It’s generally accepted that most adults will need between seven and nine hours in a 24-hour period.

 Sleep patterns change throughout an individual’s life.
-A newborn baby sleeps on average 16–18 hours a day.
-By the time they turn five, they will sleep for approximately 10–12 hours.
+A newborn baby sleeps on average around 16 hours a day.
+By the time they turn five, they’ll sleep for approximately 10–12 hours.
 Babies’ sleep is polyphasic.
 This means they often need two or more sleeping periods (eg a night-time sleep and several daytime naps).

-Older people need less sleep – as little as five or six hours – and often deep sleep disappears.
+Older people need less sleep – as little as five or six hours – and often don’t sleep deeply.

 Phases of sleep